Qiaoyou Building (喬友大廈) - Spectral Codex

 Derelict signs on the outside of the Qiaoyou Building.

 The rusting signs on the on the side of the building facing the train station provide some clues to what we will find inside.
 In the photograph above the sign on top is for a Hong Kong-style restaurant.
-The other four are for two KTVs, one by the name of Plaza Golden Age 金時代廣場 (the somewhat awkward English translation of which can be seen on the yellow sun around back) on 3F.
-The other one on 7F is less legible; my best guess is Ghost Horse 鬼馬.
-Both are described as all-you-can-eat buffets (píngjià 平價, which I would assume means “flat rate”, and zìzhùshì 自助式, which is definitely “buffet”).
+The other four are for two KTVs, one on the third floor by the name of Plaza Golden Age (金時代廣場), the somewhat awkward English translation of which can be seen on the yellow sun around back.
+The other one on 7F is less legible; my best guess is Ghost Horse (鬼馬).
+Both are described as all-you-can-eat buffets; flat rate (平價) and buffet style (自助式).
 To the left you can see empty frames hanging off the side of the building with floors marked.
-Usually these would be filled with the names of the businesses on each floor (a pattern you can see on this not-yet-abandoned entertainment complex in Chiayi City).
+Usually these would be filled with the names of the businesses on each floor, a common pattern with this sort of commercial building.

 The north side entrances: parking garage to the left, boarded up storefront in the middle, and the back entrance to the gaming parlour on the right.